 Automatically build new images on base image update

 As you use base images for application images, use automation to build new images when the base image is updated.
 Since updated base images typically include security fixes, update any downstream application container images.

 Each time a base image is updated, you should also update any downstream container images.
 Integrate this build process into validation and deployment pipelines such as Azure Pipelines or Jenkins.
-These pipelines make sure that your applications continue to run on the updated based images.
-Once your application container images are validated, the AKS deployments can then be updated to run the latest, secure images.
+These pipelines ensure your applications continue to run on the updated based images.
+Once your application container images are validated, you can then update AKS deployments to run the latest secure images.

 Azure Container Registry Tasks can also automatically update container images when the base image is updated.
 With this feature, you build a few base images and keep them updated with bug and security fixes.

 For more information about base image updates, see Automate image builds on base image update with Azure Container Registry Tasks.